chinmoy50/Mvn-Provenj-Java/README.md

 `./payload/` contains the actual files being proven.

 ## Exif/XMP tagging
 This library will tag JPEG images with the Exif/XMP tags standard for Proven verification.
-It uses [icafe](https://github.com/dragon66/icafe) in order to remain pure Java, although [ExifTool](http://www.sno.phy.queensu.ca/~phil/exiftool/) is the clear reference implementation and would have been preferable if it were reliably available for calling on all platforms.
+It writes XMP manually to remain pure Java, although [ExifTool](http://www.sno.phy.queensu.ca/~phil/exiftool/) is the clear reference implementation and would have been preferable if it were reliably available for calling on all platforms.
 Therefore, the tests use Exiftool (via [a Java wrapper](https://github.com/mjeanroy/exiftool)) to verify that the tags are written correctly.

 ## Building